 The only thing you have to do is to connect into your environment with the following cmdlet:

 and the result is:

-For the developers who need use the Tenant ID into their SharePoint Framework components, you will find it like that:
+For the developers who need to use the Tenant ID in their SharePoint Framework components, you will find it like that: